ivanhofer/typesafe-i18n/README.md

 ### adapter

 If config is set, code will be generated that wraps i18n functions into useful helpers for that environment e.g. a `svelte`-store.
-The default filename is `i18n-[adapter]`.

 ### outputPath